 Zoonoses can be acquired from species other than domestic mammals and in this, the last article in our series, we discuss a few of the most common of these.

-The other cause of skin sores and prickle loss is ringworm, and this can be a zoonosis, in other words it can spread to humans and sometimes other species of animal too.
+The other cause of skin sores and prickle loss is ringworm, and this can be a zoonosis, in other words, it can spread to humans and sometimes other species of animals too.
 Again it can usually be treated successfully by a vet.